harshavardhanSDE/harshavardhanSDE/README.md

 # I'm `Harsha Vardhan`,
+`Student 👨‍🎓` | `Science enthusiast 🧠` | `Life long learner 🛤️`

-`Student 👨‍🎓:`, currently pursuing B.Tech in CSE with specialization in Cloud computing from SRM Institute of Science and Technology.
+Currently pursuing B.Tech in CSE with specialization in Cloud computing from SRM Institute of Science and Technology.
 Building real world projects to understand and learn software development.
 <br>
 > `Science without religion is lame, Religion without science is blind` - **Albert Einstein**.